 There are still turtle stealers, some have been arrested.
 Turtles are coming out in broad daylight now.
 More than 3,000 eggs were in the hatchery at one time.

-In preference to going out on your own, it would be much better for you to contact Jacquie Cozens, who can organise a supervised visit for a small fee.
-Visit the SOS Tartarugas (Turtles) website to find out more about how you can help save turtles in Cape Verde.
-For local up to date information please contact :
+In preference to going out on your own, it would be much better for you to Project Biodiversity or 'Explore Cape Verde'.
+They will organise a supervised visit for a small fee.

 Sal, Boavista and Maio are the islands with more than 50% of the marine biodiversity of the country, they attract turtles to their sandy beaches to lay their eggs.
 Cape Verde is considered to be the second largest breeding site for Loggerhead turtles (Caretta Caretta)and in the North Atlantic, Florida is the largest.